MCR-Digital/apprentice-boot-camp-fundamentals-1/docs/_posts/0000-04-02-oo-abstraction.md

 ### Example

-People who know how to write can write with any number of instruments.
+Once you learn to write, you can write with any number of instruments.

 ```text
  ┌──────────┐ Writes with    ┌──────────────────────┐